ofiwg/libfabric/man/fi_fabric.3.md

 fi_tostr() will return a pointer to an internal libfabric buffer that should not be modified, and will be overwritten the next time fi_tostr() is invoked.  fi_tostr() is not thread safe.

+fi_tostr_r() is the reentrant equivalent of fi_tostr().
+It uses the buffer buf of size buflen to store the output string.

 # NOTES